marchellll/golang-service-template/README.md

 ## DB migrations

 use https://atlasgo.io/getting-started/.
-Atlas use declarative approach, we diefine the "desired" end state instead of migration file.
+Atlas use declarative approach, we define the "desired" end state instead of migration file.
 Like terraform.

 ```sh
 # install